 New College House West will be a 250,000 sq. ft. residential building designed specifically as a college house, part of Penn's residential system that brings together undergraduates, faculty, staff and graduate students to form shared communities within the context of the larger campus.
 The new 450-bed undergraduate college house will occupy a site bounded by Locust Walk, Walnut Street and 40th Street.
 Now under construction, estimated completion date is summer 2021, and the project will target LEED silver.

 This new 80,450 GSF building will link to the south side of Steinberg Hall-Dietrich Hall.
 Four floors of academic and research space will include flat floor classrooms, group study rooms, research centers and shared conference rooms.
 On the ground level, a new enclosed loading dock and electrical substation will replace the existing surface loading dock and the existing substation, currently located in an underground vault.
 Woodland Walk will be restored from 36th to 37th Streets invoking the design intent of Ian McHarg's original 1957 series of squares and walks.
 The project is under construction and anticipated to be completed in summer 2020.

-The University began a major update to the Penn Athletics' Ringe Squash Courts in July 2018.
-The ongoing renovation will serve to improve the area’s circulation and connectivity while enhancing the spectator experience by relocating columns, renovating mezzanine seating, and updating lighting and design features.
-The number of squash courts will be increased from 10 to 12, featuring two new glass exhibition courts, and all courts will now be sized to International court dimensions.
-The $18.7M project is expected to be completed in August 2019.
+The University completed a major update to the Penn Athletics' Penn Squash Center in September 2019.
+The $18.7M renovation improved the area’s circulation and connectivity while enhancing the spectator experience by relocating columns, renovating mezzanine seating, and updating lighting and design features.
+The number of squash courts was increased from 10 to 12, featuring two new glass exhibition courts, and and all courts are now sized to International court dimensions.